 Conclusion: Much has changed in a short period of time.
-We have gone from late cycle conditions to early cycle.
+We have gone from late cycle conditions to mid cycle.
 Credit spreads initially widened dramatically providing an attractive entry point.
 Credit spreads have since become narrow, removing much of the potential upside from price gains.
 Still, we believe the yield advantage over investment grade securities and fewer defaults should allow below investment grade securities to outperform as the economy recovers.

 Financial conditions refers to how easy or difficult it is to access credit.
 We look at a number of indicators including monetary policy, lending surveys, financial condition indexes, and rating agency upgrades and downgrades.
 Tighter financial conditions historically have been accompanied by a widening in high yield spreads, and vice versa.

 Sources: Bloomberg, Federal Reserve